A-Levels Curriculum Guide

 Career and opportunities You may go on to study Photography at University or combine it with other creative subjects such as Fine Art, Interior Design, Graphic Design, Web Design, Multi-Media, Advertising or Video Production.
 Potential careers within Photography could include Photographic Professional Practice, Journalism, Advertising, Fashion, Media and Film.

-PHYSICS - Block C - Edexcel/Pearson
+PHYSICS - Edexcel/Pearson

 Lessons 6.75 hours total per week.